|

 - Only

-modem.
+or DSL modem.
 We NEVER use any 3rd party firewall, no matter how reputable

 that company is.
 It is not needed in our opinion!